dOpensource/dsiprouter/docs/use-cases.rst

 FusionPBX Hosting
 ===========

  Here we will demostrate how to setup dSIPRouter to enable hosting a PBX.
-In the following example we have multi domain support built-inPBX.
+In the following example we have multi domain support built-in PBX.

  1. Login to dSIPRouter
  2. Click PBX(s) and EndPoints
  3. Click ADD; enter the following fields